cgagner/moos-ivp-language-server/README.md

         is not defined and will fail if running in strict mode.
 However, since many NSPlug variables are defined launch scripts, the language server will only ever treat these as warnings.
-      - TODO: Display a warning if an `#include` directive has a path that does not exist.
+      - Display a warning if an `#include` directive has a path that does not exist.
 This cannot be treated as an error because NSPlug has the ability to take in a list of directories (using the `--path=` argument) to search for files.
 That list of directories is typically